Gisto/gisto-PKGBUILD/README.md

 ### Generation of AUR package:

-Clone: https://github.com/falconindy/pkgbuild-introspection to the same directory with PKGBUILD

-Run `cd gisto-PKGBUILD && sh ./mk` - this will take care of the package building
+Clone this repository and run `cd gisto-PKGBUILD && sh ./mk` - this will take care of the package building